Avuvos/SQL-Injection-Demo/README.md

-# SQL injection demo website

-A simple database is created with a single user called admin and password of 1234.

-When using the `vulnrable login` button, we can construct the following SQL injection:
-username = `'OR 1=1--`
-password = whatever

-however, when clicking on the `secured login` button, this wont work anymore since we are using parametrized queries.

-Developed using Flask.

 # SQL Injection Demonstration Website

 This simple web application demonstrates the power of SQL injection attacks and how to prevent it.